AlizeeChen11/UseGPUInAKSCluster/NvidiaGPUOperatorMethod/Use-Network-And-GPU-Operator.md

       }

-kubectl apply -f mellanox.com_v1alpha1_nicclusterpolicy_cr.yaml
+kubectl apply -f mellanox.com_v1alpha1_nicclusterpolicy_cr.yaml Or Reapply it if you hve made changes to the file:  kubectl replace -f mellanox.com_v1alpha1_nicclusterpolicy_cr.yaml
 ```
 Wait for sometime for those pods to be up and running.
 If any errors, you can check the pod logs under /var/logs/pod/xxx in node level.